 The collection of noted Abraham Lincoln scholar Harold Holzer explores America’s fascination with depictions of the 16th president.
-Highlighting the breadth of representations of Lincoln, and coming to auction September 27, The Harold Holzer Collection of Lincolniana serves as a culmination of his extensive research into the Lincoln image.
+Highlighting the breadth of representations of Lincoln, The Harold Holzer Collection of Lincolniana serves as a culmination of his extensive research into the Lincoln image.

 Notable lots include an 1860 painting of the president, still beardless, by John C. Wolfe; a fourth edition of the scarce “Wigwam Print,” produced for the May 1860 Republican Convention in Chicago; a 1907 bronze relief plaque by Victor D. Brenner, which became the model for the penny; and an autographed commission signed by Lincoln for his personal secretary William O. Stoddard in July 1961.

 Below, we share Holzer’s introduction to the catalogue for his collection, and a few featured pieces.

 It is hard to remember a time when I did not collect Lincolniana, and when I was not in pursuit of materials that informed and inspired my career-long research into the Lincoln image.
 But I do recall purchasing a Lincoln autograph when barely out of my teens –a small envelope “franked” by then-Congressman Abraham Lincoln and addressed to the Commissioner of Pensions.
 That’s the acquisition that started it all.